-For patients who are unable to swallow whole tablets, 15 mg or 20 mg XARELTO tablets may be crushed and mixed with applesauce immediately prior to use and administered orally.
-After the administration of a crushed XARELTO 15 mg or 20 mg tablet, the dose should be immediately followed by food [see CLINICAL PHARMACOLOGY].
+For patients who are unable to swallow whole tablets, 10 mg, 15 mg or 20 mg XARELTO tablets may be crushed and mixed with applesauce immediately prior to use and administered orally.
+After the administration of a crushed XARELTO 15 mg or 20 mg tablet, the dose should be immediately followed by food [see above sections and CLINICAL PHARMACOLOGY].

-Crushed 15 mg or 20 mg XARELTO tablets are stable in water and in applesauce for up to 4 hours.
+Crushed 10 mg, 15 mg or 20 mg XARELTO tablets are stable in water and in applesauce for up to 4 hours.
 An in vitro compatibility study indicated that there is no adsorption of rivaroxaban from a water suspension of a crushed XARELTO tablet to PVC or silicone nasogastric (NG) tubing.